configcat/docs/website/docs/targeting/user-object.md

 ---
 id: user-object
 title: User Object
-description: The user object is a collection of *user attributes* that describe the properties of a user.
-The user object is essential for targeting.
+description: The User Object is a collection of *user attributes* that describe the properties of a user.
+The User Object is essential for targeting.
 ---

 The *User Object* is a collection of *user attributes* that describe the properties of a user.
 The *User Object* is necessary to evaluate [Targeting Rules](../targeting-rule/targeting-rule-overview) and [Percentage Options](../percentage-options).
 It allows you to pass the user attributes that are referenced in the rules of the feature flag to the ConfigCat SDK.
-The user object represents a user in your application.
+The User Object represents a user in your application.

 :::info
 The *User Object* is essential if you'd like to use ConfigCat's [Targeting](../targeting-overview) feature.